kinoshitadaisuke/ncu_astroinformatics_202309/README.md

 This is a repository for the course "Astroinformatics" offered at Institute of Astronomy, National Central University, from Sep/2023 to Jan/2024.

+## Sessions

+### Session 00 "Executing a Python script" on 11/Sep/2023

+### Session 01 "Basic Python programming" on 11/Sep/2023

+### Session 02 "Importing and using Python modules" on 18/Sep/2023

 ## Online resources

 ### Official couse web page